Yale Greenberg World Fellows Program 2019 for Mid-career Global Leaders (Fully-funded)

 - A taxable stipend to cover the costs of living in New Haven

 - A modest, furnished one- or two-bedroom apartment for the duration of the program

 - Round-trip travel from home country

-- be in the mid-career stage Fellows are at least five, and typically not more than 20, years into their careers, with demonstrated work accomplishments, and a clear indication of future contributions and excellence.
+- be at least five, and typically not more than twenty, years into their careers, with demonstrated professional accomplishments at a regional, national, or international level, and a clear indication of future contributions and excellence.
 The average age of a Greenberg World Fellow is 39, though there is no minimum or maximum age limit.

 - An established record of extraordinary achievement and integrity;

-- Commitment to engagement in crucial issues and to making a difference at the national or international level;
+- Commitment to engagement in crucial issues and to making a difference at the local, national, or international level;

 - Promise of a future career of leadership and notable impact;

 - Special capacity for critical, creative, entrepreneurial, and strategic thinking;